the Cocos (Keeling) Islands

 Rail Gallirallus

-philippensis andrewsi (environment.gov.au
+philippensis andrewsi (iNaturalist)

 Invertebrates unique to the islands include a tineid moth Opogona (or Conchyliospila) simoniella (Naturhistorhiska

-dispila (BHL), a xanthid crab Paraxanthias
+xanthid crab Paraxanthias

 (or Lachnopodus)